haha150/NAC-RPi5/README.md

 # should already be there, ensure the following line is available when running `ip route`
 # default via 192.168.8.1 dev eth2 proto dhcp src 192.168.8.111 metric 1018
 ````

+For the sake of simplicity, you can just run `sudo sh /root/fix-lte-routing.sh`.

 This makes Internet work natively and things such as `wg-quick`, `apt update`, exfiltration and so on.